makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

     to better capture semantics and deeper psychological information (V Ganesan+ 2022; Park+ 2014)
-  * reduces computational and memory inefficiencies, circumventing the need for a second text encoder, as it enables
+  * reduces computational and memory inefficiencies, circumventing the need for a second text encoder
   * a unified crossmodal representation between speech and language models.
 * focus on psychological or human-level tasks
-  * growing demand for foundation models to better understand the intrinsic qualities of hucommunication (Soni+ 2024).
+  * growing demand for foundation models to better understand the intrinsic qualities of human communication (Soni+ 2024).
-  * As Clark and Schober (1992) put it,
-    “The common misconception is that language has to do with words and what they mean.
-It does not.
-It has to do with people and what they mean.”
-  * how well the representations capture information about the people communicating (Hovy and Yang, 2021; Soni+ 2022).
-More specifically,
+  * how well the representations capture information about the people communicating (Hovy and Yang, 2021; Soni+ 2022)
   * mental health attributes are highly multimodal as they are influenced by subtle nuances in voice and content (Sartori and Orrù, 2023; Chen+ 2024).
 * significant accuracy improvements